 The MA Program is a traditional on-campus program.
 It may be completed full-time or part-time.
-International students must complete the program on a full-time basis within three semesters only.
+International students in F-1 status must complete the program on a full-time basis within three semesters only.

 - Students may opt to take summer courses